James Cockburn of Skirling: Conference at York

 In September 1568, James Cockburn attended the conference at York as one of Mary's commissioners, where Regent Moray produced the Casket letters.
 He signed a statement made by his brother-in-law Lord Herries, a narrative of recent events, known as the "Book of Complaints".
 On 16 October he signed as "Scarling, knycht" a reply made by Mary's commissioners which stated that she had resigned the crown of Scotland after taking the advice of the Earl of Atholl, William Murray of Tullibardine, and William Maitland of Lethington, who had sent Robert Melville to her at Lochleven with a ring and tokens to persuade her to sign to avoid her "present death" and without prejudice "in na sort" to her future rights.
 Lord Lindsay, according to the commissioners, brought the papers to Mary which she signed "with many tears, never looking what was in the writings".
 Skirling returned to Bolton from York.

 In November he may have attended meetings at Westminster.
 Mary sent him from Bolton to Scotland in December 1568 with "three of her tallest servants", according to Francis Knollys he was sent to stir up trouble against Moray and strengthen Dumbarton Castle while Moray was in England.
 After Moray's assassination, Skirling attended a meeting of Mary's supporters in Glasgow.

-Family
+Marriage and family

+In April 1552, James Cockburn married Jonet, Jane, or Jeanne Hereis, a daughter of William Herries, 3rd Lord Herries of Terregles.
+Regent Arran contributed to the dowry or "tochar", and gave her black velvet for a long-tailed gown with two bodices and two pairs of sleeves, a purple velvet gown, three satin skirts, a velvet hat, and partlets and hoods.
+She was given a gold chain and a garnishing to wear on her French hood.
+The clothes were made by the tailor John Anderson.

-In 1552, James Cockburn married Jonet or Jeanne, a daughter of William Herries, 3rd Lord Herries of Terregles.
-His brother-in-law, Lord Herries organised Queen Mary's journey to England in 1568.
+Cockburn's brother-in-law, Lord Herries organised Queen Mary's journey to England in 1568.
 In 1586, James Cockburn made over some of his lands to his son William and his wife Helen Carmichael.
 In 1592, after the death of James Cockburn, the lands of Skirling were recognised as a free barony for his son William.
 A daughter, Agnes Cockburn married James Hamilton of Libberton (Lanarkshire) and secondly John Keith of Ravenscraig.
 "Dame Jeane Hereis, Lady Skirling" died in Edinburgh's Canongate in December 1612.